Ravenworks6/research/README.md

 https://github.com/Ravenworks6/research/blob/06081a8044f7f7bb22ee3795627782713018ce7a/code/magic_8_ball.py

 ## Wheel of Names
-This program has inspired me to try and recreate it https://wheelofnames.com/ But first to try and code it.
+This program in the link has inspired me to try and recreate it https://wheelofnames.com/ But first I need to try and code it.
 I wanted to use the import random module somehow to pick a name from a list that is inputed by the user and have the program select a random name as the winner.